FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 The [WebAuthn W3C standard](https://www.w3.org/TR/webauthn-2/) is an evolving standard.
 As of early 2021 it had not yet become a Proposed Recommendation.
 However, it is supported by [many major browsers](https://caniuse.com/webauthn).

-Using this standard allows you as to implement physical biometric authentication.
+Using this standard allows you to implement physical biometric authentication or other high security factors.
 The browser vendor has integrated with the operating system, which has in turn integrated with the hardware required for solutions such as fingerprint identification.
 If the application in question is accessed through a browser, all that's left for you to do is integrate with the browser API calls.
 Oh, and test.
 Make sure you spend some time testing the variety of different scenarios.

 The WebAuthn standard works not just with biometric identification, but with others as well, including physical devices such as Yubikey.